 These buyers are competing for the other things in the auction.
 So, typically the seller would benefit in several ways by leaving it in the auction.
 Removing the better items only assures that the one dimension is satisfied at a minimum level.

-4. According to Kerry Miller in a study about studies on auction buyer behaviors:
+4. According to Kerry Miller in a study about auction buyer behaviors: